nixos-bsd/nixbsd/README.md

 The `closureInfo` and `vmImageRunnerClosureInfo` outputs include metadata about the [build closure](https://zero-to-nix.com/concepts/closures), including a list of all packages.
 Keeping a copy of this around will prevent nix from garbage-collecting all of your builds.

 ### Subtituter
-There is a substituter (binary cache) in the flake, commented out.
+There is a substituter (binary cache) in the flake.
 If Artemis remembers, this should contain everything in `.#base.vmImageRunnerClosureInfo` and could save you a few hours.